port-labs/port-docs/docs/create-self-service-experiences/setup-backend/github-workflow/examples/AWS/add-tags-to-ecr-repository.md

       tags:
         type: string
         required: true
-        description: "Tags should be in key-value pairs like so: {\"key\": \"value\"}"
+        description: 'Tags should be in key-value pairs like so: {"key": "value"}'
       port_payload:
         required: true
+        description:
-        description: Port's payload, including details for who triggered the action and general context (blueprint, run id, etc...)
+          Port's payload, including details for who triggered the action and general context (blueprint, run id, etc...)
         type: string
     secrets: